GSI-Fing-Udelar/tectonic/README.md

 ## Tectonic Configuration File
-Tectonic behaviour can be configured using an ini file with a `config` section.
+Tectonic behavior can be configured using an ini file with a `config` section.
 You can find an example configuration file with the default values [here](https://github.com/GSI-Fing-Udelar/tectonic/blob/main/tectonic.ini).
-Please see the [ini file documentation](docs/ini_config.md) for details on the available options.
+Please see the [ini file documentation](https://github.com/GSI-Fing-Udelar/tectonic/blob/main/docs/ini_config.md) for details on the available options.